Glass house effect

 The Glass House Effect (or GHE) is the resulting phenomenon brought on by an awareness that one is subject to ubiquitous surveillance.
 In corporate environments, the transparency is considered a good idea, as it is believed this discourages corporate crime and other misfeasance.

-The Glass House Effect can induce an overwhelming sense of hopelessness brought on those subject to such uncontrolled observation.
+The Glass House Effect can cause a sense of pessimism in persons who are subjected to such unrestrained monitoring.
 In such circumstances, solitude is conspicuously absent, and privacy is considered a thoughtcrime.
 The messages conveyed to the subject in such an environment usually involve some variation on the notion of Catch-22, such as: